CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ## Change log

+### Version 3.1

+* Fixed an error occurring when requesting unavailable information on an object.

 ### Version 3.0

 * In a log, you can now press C on a message's header line to open the function/module which has emitted it.